-The strong contrast effect with Orviglance observed in the completed phase 1 and 2 studies makes it a good candidate as liver contrast agent for patients where the use of gadolinium-based contrast agents may be medically inadvisable or cannot be administered.
+The strong contrast effect with Orviglance observed in nine clinical studies makes it a good candidate as liver contrast agent for patients where the use of gadolinium-based contrast agents may be medically inadvisable or cannot be administered.
 Orviglance has the potential to offer a significantly better alternative than unenhanced MRI (i.e. MRI with no medical contrast agent).
 The patient segment for Orviglance comprises mainly patients with severe kidney impairment who have an estimated glomerular filtration rate (eGFR) below 30 mL/min/1.73 m2, i.e. patients with chronic kidney disease stages 4 and 5 as well as patients with acute kidney injury.